| Collecting Judgments

 controversy, or in any other court of competent jurisdiction, within one

-year from the date on which the violation occurs.
+year from the date on which the violation occurs. (e) No

 provision of this section imposing any liability shall apply to any act done